MailMan PHP Extension Reference Documentation

 void put_RequireSslCertVerify(bool boolVal);

-Controls whether Chilkat requires SMTP and POP3 SSL/TLS server certificates to be successfully verified.
+Determines whether Chilkat requires the SMTP or POP3 server certificate chain to be successfully verified for an SSL/TLS connection.

-When set to true, Chilkat rejects the connection if the server certificate is expired or if the certificate signature cannot be verified.
+When set to , Chilkat rejects the connection if the certificate

 ResetDateOnLoad